 Given the complexity of employment relationships involved in services mobility involving cross-border movement of persons, it is hard to establish the exact numbers of foreign persons and working hours involved.
-However, Austria, a country with comparatively good data on migration and cross-border services provision, has a reasonably good basis for assessing the effect of services mobility on economic and employment growth.
-In addition, Austria is a small open economy which owes much of its prosperity to its openness to international trade and migration.
-Today (2011), more than 50% of GDP derive from the production of goods and services for exports.
-At the same time, some 19 percent of the work force are migrants.
-This puts Austria amongst the leading European countries in terms of dependence on international trade of goods and services and migrant labour.
+However, Austria, a country with comparatively good data on migration and cross-border service provision, has a reasonable basis for assessing the effect of services mobility on the labour market.
+Austria is a small open economy which owes much of its prosperity to its openness to international trade and migration.
+Today (2013), 57% of GDP derive from the production of goods and services for exports.
+At the same time, some 15% of the workforce are foreign workers and more than 20 percent are foreign born migrants.
+This puts Austria amongst the leading European countries in terms of dependence on international trade and migrant labour.